Stay in Vienna

 Foto: Jebulon, Wikimedia Commons, CC0

 Vienna has more landmarks than a holiday holds.
-This list is ordered by importance, but each entry tells you what it costs in time and patience so you can plan.
+This list is ordered by importance, but each entry tells you what it costs in time, money and patience, so you can plan realistically instead of giving up with museum fatigue on day three.
+All ten are easy to reach by public transport; a rental car in Vienna is more burden than help.

 1. St. Stephen’s Cathedral